Skip to main content

 Example: If you have studied at a French university and come to KTH for double degree studies, you cannot go to France and receive the Erasmus scholarship for an internship or degree project.

-• an invitation letter from the organisation/company/university receiving you.
+• An invitation letter from the organisation/company/university receiving you.
 Attach a description of the internship.

-• a Grant Agreement, a complete and signed contract, to upload into the application system.
+• A Grant Agreement, a complete and signed contract, to upload into the application system.

-3. A notification of an approved scholarship will be sent to the email address provided in the application.
+4. A notification of an approved scholarship will be sent to the email address provided in the application.

-4. The scholarship is paid in two parts: an initial payment of 70% of the amount granted is made in connection with the date you specified as the start date.
+5. The scholarship is paid in two parts: an initial payment of 70% of the amount granted is made in connection with the date you specified as the start date.
 A second, final, payment is made when you have finished your internship.
-You need to upload a "Certificate of Attendence", or similar, into the application system, since the applied time period and the completed time may differ.
+You need to upload a "Certificate of Attendance", or similar, into the application system, since the applied time period and the completed time may differ.
 This way we can adjust the amount to the correct number of days.

-5. You shoud make an evaluation of your internship which will be sent to you from the European Commission.
+6. You shoud make an evaluation of your internship which will be sent to you from the European Commission.

 Language tests for Erasmus+ scholarship receivers